rust-lang/vscode-rust/README.md

 ## Configuration

 This extension provides options in VSCode's configuration settings.
-These options have names which start with `rust.`.
+These include `rust.*`, which are passed directly to RLS, and the `rust-client.*` , which mostly deal with how to spawn it or debug it.
 You can find the settings under `File > Preferences > Settings`; they all have Intellisense help.

 Some highlights:

 * `rust.show_warnings` - set to false to silence warnings in the editor.
 * `rust.all_targets` - build and index code for all targets (i.e., integration tests, examples, and benches)
-* `rust.build_lib` - if you have both a binary and library in your crate, set to true to build only the library.
-* `rust.build_bin` - if you have multiple binaries, you can specify which to build using this option.
 * `rust.cfg_test` - build and index test code (i.e., code with `#[cfg(test)]`/`#[test]`)

+* `rust-client.channel` - specifies from which toolchain the RLS should be spawned

 ## Features